trevorpogue/sections/docs/readme.rst

     sect.use_cache = False              # turn off for just the root node sect.cls.use_cache = False          # turn off for all nodes in `sect` sections.Section.use_cache = False  # turn off for all structures

-The dict option for ``gettype`` in the `Section.__call__()`_ method is currently slower than the other options.
-For performance-critical uses, use the other options for ``gettype``.
-Alternatively, if a dict is required just for visual printing purposes, use the faster ``'full_dict'`` option for ``gettype`` instead.
-This option returns dicts with valid values with keys that also have string representations of the node names, but the raw form of the keys are references to node objects and cannot be referenced by the user through strings.
-See the `Section.__call__()`_ method in the References section of the docs for more details on the ``gettype`` options.

 .. _References: https://sections.readthedocs.io/en/latest/reference/index.html
 .. _Section.get_node_attr(): https://sections.readthedocs.io/en/latest/reference/#sections.Section.get_node_attr